 The rollers are the parts that the belt makes contact with, allowing it to smoothly glide over the deck, and having larger rollers is always a good thing.

 Basically, larger rollers make more contact with the belt as it glides, making for a smoother feel while also putting less stress on the belt.

-Overall, both treadmills come with motors powerful enough to support running at all speeds, but the 7.8 AT’s motor is a bit stronger than the 2450’s.
+Overall, both treadmills come with motors powerful enough to support running at all speeds, but the 7.8 AT comes with a stronger motor and larger rollers.

 I think that about does it when it comes to the performance specs, so let’s switch gears and go over all the interesting console features these treadmills have to offer.

 As I mentioned earlier, the 7.8 AT comes with a pretty standard, LCD console, so no touch screens or streaming workouts, but at around 9″, it’s really easy to see during workouts.

 It’s also brightly lit, which makes viewing easier too.

 The console comes with 10 built-in workout programs, which isn’t a lot, but I never use ’em anyway so it doesn’t bother me one bit.

 I’ll provide a list below of the other additional features this treadmill comes with, but first I want to point out the dial controls used for the speed and incline settings.